What’s your reason for waking up every morning?

-If you engage in art, make it beautiful and realize how it’s making a contribution in people’s lives.
+If you engage in the art, make it beautiful and realize how it’s making a contribution to people’s lives.
 The world needs to get some value out of your ikigai.

 3. Find A Way To Get Paid For It

-When we start talking about money, you might think that the concept of achieving happiness loses on its essence.
+When we start talking about money, you might think that the concept of achieving happiness loses its essence.
 But you’d be wrong to think that.

 [By the way, what’s the truth behind the dictum: money can’t buy happiness?]